 Shara McCallum is the author of six books, published in the US and UK, most recently No Ruined Stone (2021).
 La historia es un Cuarto/History is a Room, an anthology of McCallum’s poems translated into Spanish and introduced by Adalber Salas Hernández, was also published in 2021 by Mantis Editores in Mexico.
-Her poems have appeared in literary magazines and journals, anthologies, and textbooks throughout the US, Caribbean, Latin America, Europe, and Israel.
+Her poems have appeared in literary magazines and journals, anthologies, and textbooks throughout the US, Caribbean, Latin America, Europe, and Asia.
 With gratitude to the editors, here is a sample of her poems available online.

 “from Passage” in the Academy of American Poets’ Poem-a-Day, Fall 2021.